 Withdrawn students may not continue employment in any Federal Work Study jobs after the date of withdrawal.

 Student Financial Planning- Next Steps

-Here are a few suggestions for financial planning that will help you before arriving on campus.
-These recommendations are basic, yet important.
+Here are a few suggestions of financial planning steps that will help you before arriving on campus.
+Some of these recommendations are basic, yet important.